 Miami’s Newest Dining Hotspot

 A grand porte cochère at the former DiLido Hotel (today the Ritz-Carlton South Beach on Collins Avenue and Lincoln Road) will welcome guests to the new TATEL restaurant in the heart of Miami’s Art Deco district.
 A striking bar in a bell jar-shaped room with floor-to-ceiling windows originally conceived by Morris Lapidus, who’s name is synonymous with the “Miami Modern” style of the 1950s and 60s, will beckon guests upon arrival.
-For this intriguing space, Studio Gronda has designed a circular-shaped, chrome-finished island bar.
+For this intriguing space, GRONDA has designed a circular-shaped, chrome-finished island bar.
 An oversized sculptural chandelier composed of more than one hundred lights rises above the bar like a sparkling cloud.
 Proceeding past a Joselito “Ham Library” and through the intimate lounge featuring glass-front cabinets for fine wines and spirits, guests will enter the main dining room.